MADE-Apps/MADE.NET/docs/articles/features/collections.md

 # Using the Collections package

+The Collections package is designed to provide helpful extensions and additional types for working with enumerable objects in your applications.

 ## Comparing objects using the GenericEqualityComparer

 The `MADE.Collections.Compare.GenericEqualityComparer` is a simple to use `IEqualityComparer` that takes a function as a parameter when constructed.